 We've made a name for ourselves in providing the best appraisals that lawyers and accountants have come to depend on.
 We cater to their needs and are used to helping with all parties involved.
 In our company, we are used to working with the courts in supplying appraisal reports that transcend their demands.

 Contact us promptly to discuss your explicit estate appraisal demands and how we can put our knowledge to work for you.

-Generally, settling an estate requires an detailed appraisal report to determine fair market value for the house to the satisfaction of the parties involved.
-It's understandable that thinking about an appraisal is the farthest thought from your mind.
-Because of this, often there will be times that the date of an appraisal report differs from the time of death.
-Our professional staff is comfortable with the procedures and requirements needed to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
-The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms us to confidentiality, providing the fullest degree of discretion for you.
+Commonly, settling an estate necessitates an extensive appraisal report to acquire fair market value for the home to the satisfaction of the parties involved.
+We know that in times like this, acquiring an appraisal is the furthest thought from your mind.
+So, it's possible the time an appraisal report is needed will differ the date of death.
+Mitchell Real Estate Appraisals assures that our staff are familiar with the procedures and requirements requested by revenue services to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date of death.
+The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our company to confidentiality, assuring the strongest degree of privacy for you.

 Many people do not understand that the IRS needs documents filed to show the numbers involved in estate sales.

 A comprehensive report showing the appraiser's opinion of value is important to support the methods the appraiser used to come to his conclusions.
 Such a report will definitely demonstrate to the authorities that the numbers used are accurate and substantiated.

 An executor will be satisfied by a report by Mitchell Real Estate Appraisals which will show him undeniable facts and numbers to cooperate with revenue agencies' requirements.
 You need not worry over anything, because we will be there to stand by our appraisals if they are ever refuted.